All Episodes

 The Republicans are perceived as a really bunch of nice guys, but talk radio is making people doubt them.

-The Republicans are perceived as a, you know, a bunch of people really want to compromise, really want to get along with people.
+The Republicans are perceived as a, you know, a bunch of people who really want to compromise, really want to get along with people.

-The Republicans run the House of Representatives somehow.
+I mean, John Boehner, Speaker of the House, the Republicans run the House of Representatives somehow.

-They're not able to really do what they want to do because of me, or because of you, or because of talk radio.
+They're not able to really do what they want to do because of me or because of you or because of talk radio.

 But we don't control anything in government.

-We don't have one say so about anything.
+We don't have one say-so about anything.

-I mean, literally zero, folks.
+I mean, literally, zero, folks.

 We don't control anything.